 You can see which Looks will be deleted before deciding, as shown in the procedure below.

-To convert all of a dashboard’s Look-linked tiles to query tiles:
+To convert all of a legacy dashboard’s Look-linked tiles to query tiles:

 - In the Convert window, hover over the link to see the list of Looks that have been identified for deletion.
-The link is shown only if Looker has found Looks that can be deleted safely, because none of the Looks in the dashboards are scheduled for data delivery, used in other dashboards, favorited, or been made public.
+The link is shown only if Looker has found Looks that can be deleted safely — that is, none of the Looks in the dashboards are scheduled for data delivery, used in other dashboards, favorited, or have been made public.
 If you don’t see the link, that means that Looker hasn’t identified any Looks that can be deleted safely.

-- The Clean up Space during conversion option only appears if Looker has identified Looks that can be deleted safely.
+- The option to move the source Looks to the trash after they are converted to query tiles appears only if Looker has identified Looks that can be deleted safely.
 If you want to prevent Looker from deleting the Looks, uncheck the box.
-If the box is unchecked, Looker will keep all of the Looks but you can later delete them manually if you want to clean up your Spaces.
+If the box is unchecked, Looker will keep all the Looks, but you can later delete them manually if you want to clean up your folder.

 - Click Convert to convert all the of dashboard’s Look-linked tiles to query tiles.

-You can delete a dashboard in one of two ways:
+You can delete a legacy dashboard in one of two ways:

-- You can delete multiple dashboards at a time from Spaces, as described on this page.
+- You can delete multiple dashboards at a time from folders, as described on the Organizing and managing access to content documentation page.

-When checked, the Clean up Space during conversion option will delete any Looks associated with the dashboard you’re deleting.
-However, Looker will only do so if the Looks are not scheduled for data delivery, not used in other dashboards, not favorited, and not been made public.
+When checked, this option will delete any Looks associated with the dashboard you’re deleting.
+However, Looker will only do so if the Looks are not scheduled for data delivery, not used in other dashboards, not favorited, and have not been made public.
 You can hover over the link at the bottom of the confirmation window to see the list of Looks that have been identified for deletion.

-If you don’t see the Clean up Space during conversion option it’s because Looker hasn’t identified any Looks that can be deleted safely.
+If you don’t see an option to move the source Looks to the trash after they are converted to query tiles, it’s because Looker hasn’t identified any Looks that can be deleted safely.

 Click OK in the confirmation window to delete the dashboard.